CU-Boulder-Course/CSCI-5828-FALL-2016/homework01.md

  no significant improvement can be achieved so there is no silver bullet can slay that monster.
 <h3>Q5 - Software Engineering vs. Computer Science </h3>
+Chemical engineer is more engineering oriented, chemist cares more about fundamental principle of chemistry.
+Software engineers share a similar relationship with computer scientists just as chemical engineers shares with chemists.
+For example, a well known problem is water spiting, water dissociate into hydrogen molecule and oxygen molecule under the catalysis of light.
+Chemist explore the mechanism behind it, how does it work.
+And chemical engineer study how to make it work and how to improve its efficiency.
+One is science, the other on is engineering.
+Detailed analogy is as following:
+- **Goals**
+Like chemist study water splitting for the love of knowledge and are inspired by interest, chemical engineer study it for practical purpose.
+Similarly, computer scientists purely study problems but software engineers solves real problems.
+- **Budgets**
+A chemical engineer has to make decision like purchasing based on budgets, chemists has less money issue to worry.
+This is the same for computer scientists software engineers, the later has to think more about budgets.
+- **Demand and Potentials**
+A chemical engineer has to think the future use of research in real life.
+Think about the demand and efficiency issue, chemist doesn't.
+Similarly, software engineers must think about the demand of software, computer scientists don't.
 <h3>Q6 - Abstractions, Conversations, Specification, Translation, and Iteration </h3>